nagix/chartjs-plugin-streaming/README.md

 | `plugins.streaming.delay` | `number` | `0` | Delay added to the chart in milliseconds so that upcoming values are known before lines are plotted.
 This makes the chart look like a continual stream rather than very jumpy on the right hand side.
 Specify the maximum expected delay.
 | `plugins.streaming.onRefresh` | `function` | `undefined` | Callback function that will be called at a regular interval.
 The callback takes one argument, a reference to the chart object.
 You can update your datasets here.
 The chart will be automatically updated after returning.

-> **Global options** can be change through `Chart.defaults.global.plugins.streaming`, which by default defer the chart loading until the first line of pixels of the canvas appears in the viewport.
+**Global options** can be change through `Chart.defaults.global.plugins.streaming`, which by default enable auto-scroll of the charts that have a time scale.

 For example: